briannawoodruff/frontend-challenge/app-frontend/README.md

 In this readme, would like you to roughly explain what React is doing under the box of `<Challenge />` in `/components/Challenge.jsx`.
 Note that you need not explain anything in the context of NextJs and can just assume a plain React app.

 ## Answer:
 Challenge.jsx gets sent a prop of data from the randomuser API that is saved in a useState.
 This useState is mapped over and modified with filter when the user's record gets deleted or a record gets added.
 Conditional statements are used with the useState toggle to toggle between a grid of users and a table of users.
 When a record gets added, a new API call is made to retrieve 1 random user and is pushed into the users useState.
 For that addition to append to the page without error, an index variable is used to indicate a state change happened so the component is rendered.
+All tests passed.

 ### Bonus